Terms of reference of the Cross-Cultural Roundtable on Security

 Government of Canada officials will attend meetings of the CCRS, as appropriate.

-CCRS dialogue is not intended to seek a consensus view, but rather ensure that security-related decisions by the Government of Canada continue to be well-informed as to the impact, or potential impact, on Canadian communities, and that members are similarly well informed regarding security matters as they engage in their community work.
+CCRS dialogue is not intended to seek a consensus view, but rather ensure that national security and public safety-related decisions by the Government of Canada continue to be well-informed as to the impact, or potential impact, on Canadian communities, and that members are similarly well informed regarding national security and public safety matters as they engage in their community work.

 Secretariat